 What do you like about working at NIU?

 NIU has most of the resources I need to develop my career in higher education.
-The support I've received from professional staff, administrators, and my colleagues who I have worked with is beyond my expectation.
-I've also had many opportunities to work with serious learners, both graduate and undergraduate students, to help them develop their career, which is absolutely rewarding throughout my time here.
+The support I've received from professional staff, administrators and colleagues I have worked with is beyond my expectation.
+I've also had many opportunities to work with serious learners, both graduate and undergraduate students, to help them develop their career, which has been absolutely rewarding throughout my time here.

 What advice would you give to students currently attending NIU?

 Take advantage of what the faculty can offer.
 Challenge the faculty in a positive way!
-For me, teaching is learning, and I am all about embracing challenges from my students because I believe that each of my students is unique, and it will keep me motivated and wanting to learn more from each of them.
+For me, teaching is learning, and I am all about embracing challenges from my students.

 Tell us about a research or engaged learning project you have led.

-I am interested in children's singing games and am intrigued by how effectively children learn from each other in play.
-I have conducted several research projects, including one sponsored by the Fullbright Foundation in 2016-17, to study Javanese children's singing games in various historical contexts.
+I am interested in children's singing games and intrigued by how effectively children learn from each other in play.
+I have conducted several research projects, including one sponsored by the Fulbright Foundation in 2016-17, to study Javanese children's singing games in various historical contexts.
 Specifically, I look into the sociocultural functions these singing games play in child development in Indonesia.
 I plan to expand this project to study singing games of various Asian cultures, such as Japan, Korea, Taiwan, Thailand and Vietnam.
 I am also in the process of documenting the contributions of Asian American performing artists in the Chicago area to compile a list of pedagogical resources to teach about Asian American cultures and history of the 20th century.

 What I want for my students to take away from my class is a learning habit that allows and motivates them to learn anywhere and anytime.
-What I teach content-wise in the classroom setting is limited, so I am always hopeful that my students will learn beyond the course materials and will transcend their learning to a higher level where they would become their own teacher to improve themselves day after day even after they are done with school.
+What I teach content-wise in the classroom setting is limited, so I am always hopeful that my students will learn beyond the course materials and transcend their learning to a higher level, where they would become their own teacher to improve themselves day after day, even after they are done with school.

 What is your favorite memory of NIU?